prooph/event-store/README.md

 ##Included libraries
 - The ProophEventStore is based on [ZF2 components](http://framework.zend.com/) which offer a lot of customization options.
-- Uuids of the AggregateChangedEvents are generated with [rhumsaa/uuid](https://github.com/ramsey/uuid)
+- Uuids of the StreamEvents are generated with [rhumsaa/uuid](https://github.com/ramsey/uuid)
 - Assertions are performed by [beberlei/assert](https://github.com/beberlei/assert)
-- Immutable DateTime ValueObjects are provided by [nicolopignatelli/valueobjects](https://github.com/nicolopignatelli/valueobjects)
-- ArrayReader to access payload properties of Events with ease is powered by [codeliner/array-reader](https://github.com/codeliner/array-reader)

 ##Installation
 You can install ProophEventStore via composer by adding `"prooph/event-store": "dev-master"` as requirement to your composer.json.